 HCI Siegen welcomes international students!

 For the first time international students will be able to learn from the lecturers of our internationally known research group without having to be able to speak German.
-All of the lectures in our international track will be held in English.
-If you are not a native speaker or haven´t studied at an English university, language requirements are defined as follows (either one of these tests can serve as a qualification):
+Lectures in our international track will be held in English.
+If you are not a native speaker or haven’t studied at an English university, language requirements are defined as follows (either one of these tests can serve as a qualification):

 a) Test of English as Foreign Language (TOEFL) “Internet-based” Test (IBT) with a score of at least 90 points,